GeoMurph1/datetime_tools/README.md

 # datetime_tools
-A simple module witha couple of useful function for working with datetimes in pandas.
+A simple module with a couple of useful function for working with datetimes in pandas.